CCO for Intentionally and Recklessly Cause Injury

 The Department of Health and Human Services (DHHS) representatives took the grandchildren out of our client’s care soon after the incident occurred.
 The grandchildren disclosed the incident to DHHS workers and the client was subsequently charged.

-Sam Cooper acted on the client’s behalf at the Melbourne Magistrates’ Court.
+We acted on the client’s behalf at the Melbourne Magistrates’ Court.
 The exact charges were:

 - Intentionally Cause Injury